 This is especially difficult for anyone who has spent their life studying and working in a science-based field.
 Experts have to emotionally prepare themselves to be lobotomized with each Facebook login or be OK with spending most of their time on Snopes.
 Given a small minority of humanity are experts in a scientific field, this is an especially lonely feeling for those that venture out onto social media with their hard-earned, science-based opinions.

 Enter Dr. Papas from Essential Oil University, a PhD with a long career in essential oils science, who very clearly debunked the myth that the spontaneously emitted vibrational energy of essential oils when applied to our bodies creates an inhospitable environment for disease states, such as cancer.
 This myth has taken different forms but basically people proclaim that essential oils resonate at various radio (and television) frequencies.
-Applying these oils on or in the body then changes resonant (radio and television) frequencies of the human body to more healthful frequencies, WHICH apparently range from over the air TV channels 2 through 4 and upwards to FM radio, IF you are lucky enough to be that healthy.
+Applying these oils on or in the body then changes resonant (radio and television) frequencies of the human body to more healthful or healing frequencies, WHICH apparently range from over the air TV channels 2 through 4 and upwards to FM radio, IF you are lucky enough to be that healthy.
 (Whew!
 Please excuse the forever run-on sentence!).
 Pappas was assaulted in a literal sense (no, not literally or even literately) until it was obvious that a point of terminal, diminished return had been achieved:

 “In short, if you are promoting EOs as being effective because of their frequency, my recommendation to you would be to seriously consider rethinking this strategy because as people become more and more educated in this field you will only end up looking foolish by such language” -Dr. P